CycloneDX/guides/ML-BOM/en/0x23-Design-Model-Card-Quantitative-Analysis.md

   * [MathVista](https://huggingface.co/datasets/AI4Math/MathVista): Used to evaluating math reasoning in Visual Contexts.
 It consists of three datasets, *IQTest*, *FunctionQA*, and *PaperQA*, which are tailored to evaluate visual reasoning on puzzle test figures, algebraic reasoning over functional plots, and scientific reasoning with academic paper figures, respectively.
   * [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) (Modified National Institute of Standards and Technology database): a large database of handwritten digits (glyphs) that is commonly used for training various image processing systems.

-Again, the list above contains just a small number of examples of benchmarking datasets that can be used to train and evaluate models.
+Again, the list above contains only a small number of benchmarking datasets that can be used to train and evaluate models.

 ---

 ## Metrics

 AI benchmarking metrics are standardized, quantitative measures used to evaluate and compare the performance, accuracy, efficiency, and reliability of artificial intelligence models against established, uniform tasks and datasets.
-They function as a gauge progress in capabilities like reasoning, coding, and language understanding to provide simple comparisons to similar models.
+They serve as a gauge of progress in capabilities such as reasoning, coding, and language understanding, enabling simple comparisons with similar models.

 > **Note**: Currently, CycloneDX supports declaring metrics relative to *performance benchmarks* which is the most consistently documented metrics described within producer published model cards.